 He is a fundraiser to various charitable organizations, including the Salvation Army and a former Chairperson of the Charlo Fall Fair and Winter Carnival.
 He was also the Assistant Coordinator of the Children’s Wish Foundation (Restigouche region).
 He was one of the chief organizers of the Donat McIntyre Gentlemen Hockey Tournament and first President of the Charlo Lion’s Club.

 In his spare time, he writes and recites poetry.
 In 1965, he was the national winner of a French poetry contest on ‘Jeunesse Oblige’.
+And he is hoping to publish a book of poetry in the near future.

 Since his appointment to the Senate, he continues to give a good part of his salary to various charitable organisations in his community.